-We analysed 127 Ancient Roman genomes with a view to understanding the possible during the Imperial Period (Z= -0.27) and increases in Late Antiquity (Z= 0.25) and is approximately at the same level today (Z= 0.08).
-We show that this is congruent with a cyclical model of civilization based around intelligence, with the documented history of
+We analysed 127 Ancient Roman genomes with a view to understanding the possible reasons for the fall of the Roman Empire.
+Taking the polygenic score for educational attainment (EA4) as a proxy for intelligence, we find that intelligence increased from the Neolithic Era (Z= -0.77) to the Iron Age (Z= 0.86), declines after the Republic Period and during the Imperial Period (Z= -0.27) and increases in Late Antiquity (Z= 0.25) and is approximately at the same level today (Z= 0.08).
+We show that this is congruent with a cyclical model of civilization based around intelligence, with the documented history of Rome, and also with patterns of immigration into Rome.